CONTRAINDICATION: DUPIXENT is contraindicated in patients with known

 reports and case series with DUPIXENT use in pregnant women have not identified a drug-associated risk of

-major birth defects, miscarriage or adverse maternal or fetal outcomes.
-Human IgG antibodies are known to
+birth defects, miscarriage or adverse maternal or fetal outcomes.
+Human IgG antibodies are known to cross

 - Lactation: There are no data on the presence of DUPIXENT in human milk, the effects on the